naitikmundra/coc-hospital-constraint-allocation/README.md

 | Experimental Policy 1 (drop L3) | 40.62 | 401 | 0 | 36 | 63 |

 **Best score so far: Policy 1 / Policy 2, tied at 44.67.** Every change we tried away from the base rule made the score go down.
+**Final Policy used is Policy 1 with revision given in 'policy.py' file.** Every change we tried away from the base rule made the score go down.

 ## Key Things We Learned